bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   to support new number formats, we implement a rounding context class that can often reuse existing rounding logic.
-Machine integers and fixed-point instances can compose `MPFixed` and apply the appropriate overflow behavior.
+Machine integers and fixed-point formats can compose `MPFixed` and apply the appropriate overflow behavior.
 Floating-point formats like those